ahadjixenofontos/pres-data-intersections/PITCHME.md

 <br> <br> <font color="#008080"> - David Hume </font>

 Note:
 It would be an omission to go on without at least acknowledging that "what can I know" is a question asked by many great thinkers.
-This model of how knowledge is generated, of observations leading to interpretations which generate to knowledge about how the world works, has a long history with many contributors.
+The model of how knowledge is generated that we just used, of observations leading to interpretations which generate to knowledge about how the world works, has a long history with many contributors.

 Epistemology is the field of philosophy that asks some of these most difficult and fascinating questions.
 There are a few main schools of thought: the empiricists  insist that the ultimate source of all knowledge is observation.
 Hume was one of them, claiming that the knowledge cannot be gained based on something innate, but that is forms a posteriori, based on your set of experiences.
 It is impossible for us to think of anything, which we have not antecedently felt, either by our external or internal senses.